openscanhub/openscanhub/docs/development.md

 * Switch to the main covscan folder (where covscan, covscand, and covscanhub are).
 * Clone Kobo project: `git clone git@github.com:release-engineering/kobo.git`

-Note: Recently, we had to make some changes in kobo to improve its compatibility with Python 3 and newer Django.
-Until the fixes are merged upstream, use this fork instead of the official source: https://github.com/frenzymadness/kobo

 ## Covscan worker

 Worker depends on some system packages not available from PyPI, needs to run under root user and has kinda complex setup which are all the reasons to run it in a container.